Moving to Australia from New Zealand?

 First Home Buyer Award: $7,000

-Top draw cards: close to beach and snow, lots of walking tracks and great outdoor living, easy to get around.
+Top draw cards: it’s close to the beach and the snow, has lots of walking tracks, great outdoor living, and is easy to get around.

 Public Transport: buses